LRawrerL/ACF_Notes/Chapter 5/Networking and Content Delivery.md

 Restrictions:
 - IP address ranges cannot overlap
-- Transitive peering it not supported
+- Transitive peering is not supported
 - Only one peering resource between two same VPCS
 >[!example] Example of transitive peering
 >```mermaid